 The Company generally does not require collateral or other securities to support customer receivables.
-In the Successor years ended December 31, 2016 and 2015, the Successor Period ended December 31, 2014 and the Predecessor Period ended March 31, 2014, credit losses have been immaterial and within management's expectations.
-At December 31, 2016 and 2015, there were no customers accounting for more than 10% of the Company's accounts receivable.
+In the years ended December 31, 2017, 2016 and 2015, credit losses have been immaterial and within management's expectations.
+At December 31, 2017 and 2016, there were no customers accounting for more than 10% of the Company's accounts receivable.